 Wildchild speaks to three young adults about the first full-time jobs that they held when they were fresh out of college to find out more about their experiences and the factors that culminated in their eventual decision to leave.
 Whether you are in a dilemma about quitting your first job or have been there and done that, we hope that you’ll be able to glean some insights from these young adults’ first job experiences.

 Editor’s note: Yes, the pseudonyms are from the characters mentioned in the song “Betty” from Taylor Swift’s latest album, Folklore.

 What made you leave?
 How did you feel before leaving?

 Inez: While I tendered my resignation rather impulsively, I had been toying with the idea for a while.
 I think I was more taken with the idea of my job than the job itself for it gave me access to an exclusive and desirable industry.
 My job scope was wider than expected and I was sorely lacking in the skills that were required.
 I did wonder if I should ride it out and wait for my hard work to pay off and translate into competency — the way everything falls into place for the protagonists in movies after toiling.
 But ultimately, I decided to call it quits because realistically speaking, such a moment may never arrive given the poor job fit.
-My choice to leave predicated on an evaluation of my priorities.
-While the job gave me a foot in the door of a covetable industry, it didn’t have a focus on the skill that I really wanted to develop for my career.
-At several points of my stint, I felt isolated, lonely and thought of myself as failure.
+My choice to leave is predicated on an evaluation of my priorities.
+While the job gave me a foot in the door of a covetable industry, it didn’t help to hone the skills that I really wanted to develop for my career.
+At several points during my stint, I felt isolated, lonely, and thought of myself as a failure.
 That certainly contributed to my decision to leave as well.